tiaL-ops/hAIra/README.md

 To enable the core AI teammate and grading features, you must obtain and use API keys for:

-  * **OpenAI**
-  * **Google Gemini**
+  * **Google Gemini** or * **OpenAI**
   * **Firebase Service Account Key**

-Without these keys, the application can run in a limited **localStorage Mode** but will not execute the multi-agent collaboration and feedback features that are central to the project's educational goals.
+Without these keys, the application can still run , but in a limited **localStorage Mode** but will not execute the multi-agent collaboration and  that are part of the project's educational goals.
 We encourage contributors to explore and develop free alternatives.

+Instructions to get the keys are below in #### configuration section.

 -----